JetBrains/intellij-sdk-docs/topics/basics/disposers.md

 >         Plugin Resource : crit, 3, 10
 > ```
 >
-> If the resource used, e.g., a plugin's project-level service (if shorter living parents are possible, prefer them), the resource would be disposed together with the plugin:
+> If the resource used, for example, a plugin's project-level service (if shorter living parents are possible, prefer them), the resource would be disposed together with the plugin:
 > ```mermaid
 > gantt
 >     dateFormat X